Tulipa clusiana 'Lady Jane' - 20 bulbs

 Sunlight: Plant the tulips in full sun.
 Tulips are heliotropic which means that the blooms bend, move, arc and twist themselves throughout the day in order to be in the best position to receive light.
 They reach for it.
 They even do this once you have cut them and bring them into the house.
 That is why you may want to consider moving the vase around the house throughout the day.
 Tulips are also photonastic which means that the blooms close up at night and reopen during the day.

 Soil: It is the soil situation that is the main factor in determining whether your species tulips become perennials or not.
 You need well-drained soil for tulips.
 This is one reason that rocky soil does well with tulips.
 Soil that dries so much that it cracks in the summer is ideal.
 We often say to plant you tulips "high and dry".
 That means think about planting in a raised bed that will completely dry out for the summer.
 Or consider planting them in a crate where the soil can't cling to the roots and the rain water can be absorbed elsewhere.
 Not only will a crate help protect tulips from rot and help them to perennialize, but critters like voles can't get to them.
 Don't use "improved" garden soils or place the bulbs in an irrigated area.
-Plant the bulbs about 5-8 inches deep and about 4-6 inches apart.
+Plant the bulbs about 3x the height of the bulb deep.
+You can plant the bulbs as close together as you want to make it look more natural.

 For more information on tulips in the South and what you can do to help them survive, please visit our general Tulip information blog post at Bulb Hunter.